AlanRoy25/mvn-sample-project/README.md

 # mvn-sample-project
-# this is a maven project.
+# this is a maven project. connecting with jenkins server
+# updated for this application.